-Financing your Small Farm
+Financing Your Small Farm

-The type of financing you apply for will depend on the type of farm you are going to buy as well as your needs and circumstances, Green said.
+The type of financing you apply for will depend on the type of farm you are going to buy as well as your needs and circumstances, Green says.
 If it's going to be a full-on business, then that will require business financing and at least a rudimentary business plan, which she said should include:

 - All income streams, such as stall rent (X number of horses at Y dollars a month each), ground or barn rental, X acres of corn at Y bushels per acre at Z price, etc.